-UoPeople allows students to be inactive for up to three (3) consecutive terms but not inactive for more than three (3) terms in a given academic year (September to August).19 Under special circumstances such as military service, a student's inactivity may be extended for a maximum of five years.
+UoPeople allows students to be inactive for up to three (3) consecutive terms but not inactive for more than three (3) terms in a given academic year (September to August).20 Under special circumstances such as military service, a student's inactivity may be extended for a maximum of five years.
+Please note that in order to approve such a request, supporting documents must be sent.

 Students must apply for a leave of absence when planning to be out of residence in an upcoming term.
-Out of residence refers to the number of terms that a student has been inactive at the University-either unenrolled from the institution and/or enrolled at UoPeople without completing any course work.
+Out of residence refers to the number of terms that a student has been inactive at the University either unenrolled from the institution and/or enrolled at UoPeople without completing any course work (enrolled but inactive).